panyogesh/integration-magma/cwag-feat/lint-unit-test.md

 # This repository is to have lint and unit test for CWAG feature

+## Special Note
+If docker version 24.0.5 is being used an additional plugin needs to be installed 'sudo apt install docker-compose-v2'

 ## Lint test
 - Directory: feg/gateway/docker
 - sudo ./build.py --lint